ManuelaLinke/Power-Grid-Operation-Management-with-Convolutional-Neural-Networks/README.md

 -   Two approaches investigated for the implementation of input data
 -   Paving the way for further integration of renewable energy sources as well as heat pumps and electrical cars into the existing grid without grid expansion

-## For using your own data
-For using these scripts you need to take care, that
-- the order of nodes in you pandapower grid is the same as the order of loads in the grid
-- If you have nodes that are not connected to a load you need to implement an exeption
-- generations are considered as negative loads
-- loads has to have an additional row for p_max

 ## Installation